Photonews Logo Photonews logo

 “The vote is creating a tremendous amount of uncertainty.
 Uncertainty often freezes expansion decisions… it means that the global economy will grow more slowly,” said James Chessen, chief economist at the American Bankers Association.

-The extent of the market damage across Asia, Europe and the Americas attested to how wrong investors were to bid up prices ahead of the referendum, convinced Britons would vote to remain part of the 28-nation European Union.
+The extent of the market damage across Asia, Europe, and the Americas attested to how wrong investors were to bid up prices ahead of the referendum, convincing Britons to vote to remain part of the 28-nation European Union.

 “It is clear that the broader markets went into this critical vote with too much comfort,” echoed George Goncalves of Nomura Securities.

-The losses were of a magnitude unseen since the dark days of the global economic crisis.
+The losses were of an unseen magnitude since the dark days of the global economic crisis.

 “The liquidity support promised by the Bank of England — and subsequently the ECB and Federal Reserve — appears to have been the main catalyst for the turnaround,” said Spreadex analyst Connor Campbell.